-The worst part is: when that person hits the back button that quickly, the tens of millions of people that are now logged into servers that Google owns crowdsource the reputation report back to Google.
+The worst part is that when that person hits the back button that quickly, the tens of millions of people now logged into servers that Google owns crowdsource the reputation report back to Google.

-So what ends up happening, not only has that person left for good and is not going to come back.
+So what ends up happening is not only has that person left for good and is not going to come back.
 Google knows that this person had a lousy experience on your website and bounced out within seconds.

-If Google were a market research expert that went to a shopping mall and stood by the entrance to various stores, what would Google see?
+What would Google see if Google were a market research expert that went to a shopping mall and stood by the entrance to various stores?

-Google could see when somebody went in a store and stayed for 20 or 30 minutes.
-Google would assume that the buyer person was having a pretty good shopping experience and finding what that person wants.
-And of course, in this Google-centric world, Google would have tracking code embedded in the point of sale (POS) systems of every store so it could use real-time conversion tracking.
+Google could see when somebody went into a store and stayed for 20 or 30 minutes.
+Google would assume that the buyer was having a good shopping experience and finding what that person wants.
+And, of course, in this Google-centric world, Google would have tracking code embedded in every store's point of sale (POS) systems so it could use real-time conversion tracking.